Everything You Need to Know About Skylights

 Install Skylights

 3. Cut a 1-by-6 or 1-by-8-inch board to fit it across the middle of the frame and do this so that the board tapers to 4 inches at the ends.
 Nail this in place.
-Tar and paper around the frame on the roof, cover with plastic and staple this in place.
+Tar and paper around the frame on the roof, cover it with plastic and staple it in place.

 Install Skylights

-4. Nail laths around the outside of the frame to help secure the plastic and you're done!
+4. Nail laths around the outside of the frame to help secure the plastic, and you're done!

 How to Seal a Skylight